Babuptx/technics-rs-m250/README.md

 # Technics RS-M250 Hybrid 📼
-Technics RS-M250 Hybrid 📼

-A high-fidelity, skeuomorphic web-based cassette deck simulator that bridges vintage analog aesthetics with modern digital audio playback.
-This project is a tribute to the legendary Technics RS-M250, utilizing the Web Audio API to provide an interactive Hi-Fi experience directly in your browser.

-## 🔗 Live Demo
-🚀 Launch the Live Demo [**Launch the Cassette Deck**](https://babuptx.github.io/technics-rs-m250/)

-🤝 Credits & Contacts:
-Designed & Developed by an Audiophile like you (Chittaranjan Panda - Babu)

-⚙️ Feedback & Support: Have questions or suggestions?
-I'd love to hear from you. 📧 babuptx@gmail.com

-# Technics RS-M250 Hybrid 📼

 A high-fidelity, skeuomorphic web-based cassette deck simulator that bridges vintage analog aesthetics with modern digital audio playback.
 This project is a tribute to the legendary Technics RS-M250, utilizing the Web Audio API to provide an interactive Hi-Fi experience directly in your browser.